grace5829/springboot3/README.md

 What is tomcat?
 Provides a pure java HTTP web server environment in which Java code can also run.
 It is a Java web application server

+Spring beans-
+an instance of a class that is managed by the spring container.
+-each component in the spring application is a bean.

+Spring container- respinsible for managing all the beans; performs dependency injection

 Spring boot folder layouts

 Main- resources- static/templates